-All funds through which the Shire controls resources to on its functions have been included in the financial stat forming part of this financial report.
+All funds through which the Shire controls resources to carry on its functions have been included in the financial statements forming part of this financial report.

-In the process of reporting on the local government as unit, all transactions and balances between those fundexample, loans and transfers between funds) have been eliminated.
+In the process of reporting on the local government as a single unit, all transactions and balances between those funds (for example, loans and transfers between funds) have been eliminated.

 All monies held in the Trust Fund are excluded from the financial statements.
-A separate statement of those me appears at Note 26 to these financial statements.
+A separate statement of those monies appears at Note 26 to these financial statements.